 There are a few other not-so-perfect factors to consider before making a decision about hiring a remote workforce.

 The TinyPulse survey of 509 U.S. remote employees also showed long term employees are more likely to be satisfied with remote work than new hires.
 Those employees who have been remote in their role for 3-5 years are 11% happier and feel 14% more valued than those who have been working remotely for less than a year.

 While this may indicate that remote work pays off best over time, it could also mean that employers can do better acclimating their new remote workforce.
 One of the best ways to do this is by implementing a strong onboarding program as soon as you hire a remote employee.
-If you have a mixed workforce comprised of both on-site and remote employees, onboarding is a good time to familiarize new remote hires with your company culture and attitude towards your distributed workforce.
+If you have a hybrid workforce comprised of both on-site and remote employees, onboarding is a good time to familiarize new remote hires with your company culture and attitude towards your distributed workforce.

 Another downside to a remote workforce according to the TinyPulse research is that 27% of respondents reported having experienced a work-related problem because they weren’t in the same location as the rest of their coworkers.
 The best way to combat this?
 Set the tone for how to communicate with team members early on in the onboarding process.
 Whether that means providing guidance about how on-site teams interact with remote workers, or even when remote workers should interact with one another, it’s wise for managers to collect feedback and set expectations early on.
 That could mean communicating the hours remote employees need to be available or providing a code of conduct for common challenges facing remote teams.

 There are many advantages to hiring a remote team, particularly if you’re a growing company: access to talented people around the world, lower cost of labor, and many more.
 But it’s definitely not for every company.
 If you’re not sure you’d be able to go the extra mile to leverage the host of communication technologies to make the experience more robust, or if you put a premium on face-to-face interactions, you may want to re-think hiring a remote workforce.